brandnewbox/bnb-on-rails-book/nested-resources.md

 Save and close the file when you are finished.

-  As a final step, we will want to update the show view for our sharks so that posts are visible for individual sharks.
+  As a final step, we will want to update the show view for our books so that reviews are visible for individual books.
 Open that file now:
-Our edits here will include adding a Posts section to the form and an Add Post link at the bottom of the file.
+Our edits here will include adding a reviews section to the form and an Add Review link at the bottom of the file.
-Below the Facts for a given shark, we will add a new section that iterates through each instance in the collection of posts associated with this shark, outputting the body of each post.
+Below the Facts for a given book, we will add a new section that iterates through each instance in the collection of reviews associated with this book, outputting the body of each Review.
-Add the following code below the Facts section of the form, and above the redirects at the bottom of the file: nano app/views/sharks/show.html.erb
+Add the following code below the Facts section of the form, and above the redirects at the bottom of the file: nano app/views/books/show.html.erb

-  Next, add a new redirect to allow users to add a new post for this particular shark:
+  Next, add a new redirect to allow users to add a new Review for this particular book:

  Save and close the file when you are finished editing.
-You have now made changes to your application's models, controllers, and views to ensure that posts are always associated with a particular shark.
-As a final step, we can add some validations to our Post model to guarantee consistency in the data that's saved to the database.
+You have now made changes to your application's models, controllers, and views to ensure that reviews are always associated with a particular book.
+As a final step, we can add some validations to our Review model to guarantee consistency in the data that's saved to the database.